supertokens/docs/emailpassword/docs/advanced-customizations/react-component-override/usage.md

 # How to use

-1. Go to a place where you configure `EmailPassword` recipe.
+1. Go to a place where you run `EmailPassword.init(...)` to configure the recipe.
-2. Component overrides can be configured at `overrides.components` config object path.
+2. Component overrides can be configured at `override.components` config object path.
 3. Pick component that you'd like to override by its key.
 4. At component's key supply a function that returns React component.

-The available overridable components are listed below in the code snippet.
+### Example
 <!--DOCUSAURUS_CODE_TABS-->
 <!--ReactJS-->
 ```tsx